russlance/GalaxyForge/README.md

 ## Galactic Map

 The Galactic Map is depicted in a 2D envionment.
 Each section occupies the thickness of the galactic ring.

+The map below is only a diagram to show the layout of the sections and does not represent comparative scale.

 ![Image map](/galaxyMap.png)